From Laplacian-to-Adjacency Matrix for Continuous Spins on Graphs: Trees

-with the constraints $\langle S_i^2\rangle=1$.
-In a tree, there exists always at least one site $S_k$ with coordination number $z_k=1$.
-By integrating this site out and shifting the Lagrange multiplier of the neighboring site $\lambda_{k'}$ one can isolate all terms depending on $\lambda_k$ in the partition function and solve for the corresponding Lagrange multiplier (see Appendix~\ref{app:trees} for a more detailed derivation).
+All leaf nodes of the original tree share therefore the same value for their associated Lagrange multipliers:

 The only effect on the other sites is a renormalization of the neighboring Lagrange multiplier.
 The remaining graph is still a tree and one can therefore repeat this procedure iteratively for all sites.
-In the end, the Lagrange multipliers for any tree depend solely on the number of nearest neighbors and take the final form:
+In the end, the Lagrange multipliers for any tree depend solely on the number of nearest neighbors and noticeably take the simple final form:

 The fact that the constraint equations can be solved for any tree is one of the main results of the paper, extending the classical result \cite{stanley1969exact} of the $O(n)$ model on an open chain.
 Tree graphs explicitly highlight how both the Laplacian and the Adjacency matrix naturally emerge from the structure of $M_{ij}$: